SuryaM-720s/SecretSociety/README.md

 A multi-threaded chat server and client implementation inspired by Internet Relay Chat (IRC) principles, supporting multiple channels and concurrent client connections, built with Python for seamless cross-platform communication.

-This project was completed as the Team Project Group Chat Service for the CSC 3320 System-Level Programming course at Georgia State University.
+This project was completed as the Team Project Group Chat Service for the CSC 4220 Computer Networks course at Georgia State University.

 **Demo**: